Xubuntu/wiki.xubuntu.org/Xubuntu-23.10-Beta-Release-Notes.md

     can now be marked as persistent or ignored via the settings dialog.
 -   **Xfce Screenshooter 1.10.4** added support for AVIF and JPEG XL file formats.
+-   Numerous additional stable release updates for Xfce 4.18 and related applications.

 ## Appearance Updates